Getting Started with Intel Curie

 Step 9 of 9: View Device Data

-Now that the device’s data is sent to Atmosphere, let’s view it through one of the many device dashboard widgets available.
+Now that the device’s data is sent to Atmosphere, let’s view it through one of the many dashboard widgets available.
 In this guide we’ll use a data graph to chart the ADC reading.

 - To add a widget to the device’s dashboard, click the button on the right side of the screen.
 This displays the menu of available widgets.
 Select the data graph widget to add a graph to the dashboard.

 - Once on the dashboard, click the widget’s menu icon to display its menu, then click Settings.